mieweb/docs/content/functions/e-sign-electronic-signature/e-sign-all-pending-tab.md

 Select a row or multiple rows, then click the "Review Select E-Sign" to review and sign document(s) from the E-sign Review screen.

 Users with Proxy Signing security rights, will have an option to search for other users and toggle to other users E-Sign lists and sign documents on behalf of another.
-If the user does not have Proxy Signing security rights, the user search fields does not display.
+If the user does not have Proxy Signing security rights, the user search field does not display.

 ![](../e-sign-all-pending-tab.assets/85ba4fd8a3fa8f1cf5ba07162f87eeec.png)